 What can you do?

 - Common sense and good gardening practices help with their control.

-All unwanted plant refuse should be mulched, composted or taken to designated council disposal areas.
+- All unwanted plant refuse should be mulched, composted or taken to designated council disposal areas.

 - This helps reduce the chance of garden escapes.

 Which plants are they?